Apple and Google team up on virus 'contact tracing' by smartphone - France 24

 San Francisco (AFP)

-Smartphones powered by Apple software and Google-backed Android operating system would be able to exchange information with a joint "opt in system."
+The move would allow apps to be created enabling smartphones powered by Apple software and Google-backed Android operating system to exchange information with a joint "opt in system" using Bluetooth wireless technology.

-The tech giants will collaborate on a "contact tracing" system which can identify people in contact with an infected person. and alert users.
+The companies next month plan to release software interface technology to allow for interoperability -- so that an alert would work regardless of the operating system.

 "All of us at Apple and Google believe there has never been a more important moment to work together to solve one of the world's most pressing problems," the companies said in a joint statement.